Luis Castillo

 SP LAD

-Glasnow allowed two hits and three walks while striking out eight across six innings Thursday in Game 4 of the NLDS against the Phillies.
-He did not factor into the decision.
+Glasnow allowed one earned run on three hits and three walks while striking out eight across 5.2 innings in Game 3 of the NLCS on Thursday against the Brewers.

 EDGE Analysis